Skip to main content

 Trusted Execution Environments (Secure Enclaves)

 Silhouette's core matching engine runs in an AWS Nitro Enclave on the Marlin network.
+Expansion to include Intel TDX, under the appropriate conditions, is in the pipeline.

 AWS Nitro Enclaves

 Nitro Enclaves are secure, isolated environments that enable confidential computation.
 Neither AWS, nor anyone else, has access to these environments.
+Deployments are multi-region with active-passive failover.

 Verifiable execution